Part 2: Site Development Strategies and the Prospect-Sachem Triangle (coming soon…)

 Also in 1993, HANH was awarded a competitive HOPE VI federal grant to redevelop the Elm Haven public housing project – a process that began in 1989 when HUD approved HANH’s request to demolish the 366-unit Elm Haven extension high-rises – into a mixed-income, privately managed residential community for families and seniors.
-The new development, named Monterey Place, consists of 200 townhouse- and duplex-style units for families built between 1999 and 2002, 140 units for seniors in a new apartment building on Webster Street and a renovated urban-renewal era Edith M. Johnson Tower on Bristol Street, 19 single-family owner-occupied houses along a newly created cul de sac on Ashmun Street, and another 30 single-family owner-occupied houses along Francis Hunter Drive built in 2005.
+The new development, named Monterey Place, consists of 200 townhouse- and duplex-style units for families built between 1999 and 2002, 139 units for seniors in a new apartment building on Webster Street and a renovated urban-renewal era Edith M. Johnson Tower on Bristol Street, 53 single-family owner-occupied houses along a newly created cul de sac on Ashmun Street and Francis Hunter Drive built in 2005.
 The authoritarian management of Monterey Place by Boston-based Corcoran Jennison Management LLC is similar to that of HANH’s properties in the 1940s and 50s when applicants were carefully screened, units could be searched, and tenants might be fined for things like littering.
 While privately owned, Monterey Place is subsidized through a renewable HUD rental payment agreement and a local New Haven tax abatement.

 New Haven’s crime rate steadily decreased throughout the 1990s and early 2000s, and Downtown’s residential population, nightlife, and food services industry have grown.
 However, not until the redevelopment of Elm Haven – an icon of urban distress – did Yale University’s own development efforts cross to the west side of the former Northampton Railroad bed north of the Grove Street Cemetery.
 In 2001, Yale University acquired the block bounded by Canal, Bristol, Ashmun, and Lock Streets.
 While that block was being redeveloped, New Haven Reads, a non-profit organization aimed towards increasing literacy skills of children through tutoring, family support, and access to a free book bank, opened in a Yale-owned existing building at 45 Bristol Street at the corner of Ashmun in 2003.